 Nestled within the rolling Appalachian mountains, the Berkshires breathes a calm, yet vibrant energy amid an illuminated landscape steeped in culture.
 The Berkshires is comprised of picturesque towns filled with outdoor recreation, as well as farm-fresh dining and breathtaking four-season scenery.

 Recreational opportunities include hiking, biking, whitewater rafting, fishing and golf.
-The Berkshires also provides shopping for unique items and antiques as well as your everyday desires.
+The Berkshires also provides shopping for unique items and antiques and a large outlet mall in Lee.

 Culture abounds in the Berkshires.
 World renowned attractions include Tanglewood (Lenox, MA), summer home of the Boston Symphony; the Norman Rockwell Museum (Stockbridge, MA); the Clark Art Institute (Williamstown, MA); the Massachusetts Museum of Contemporary Arts (“MassMoca”) (North Adams, MA); and Jacob’s Pillow (Becket, MA), home to America’s longest-running international dance festival.

 The area offers accommodations of every variety, including boutique inns, quaint bed and breakfasts, luxury resorts with full-service spas, and convenient hotels and motels.

 Dining in the Berkshires is a series of undiscovered surprises that often surpass the highest expectations.
 The Berkshires attracts chefs and restaurateurs who are artists in their own right.
 The farm-to-table movement is alive and well, so diners get to sample a variety of local produce, cheeses, meats and more.
 Ask the locals to name their favorite Berkshire restaurants, and you’ll end up with a lengthy list of worthy choices.

 THE TOWN OF OTIS